turingschool/curriculum/source/topics/performance/caching_data.markdown

 => nil
 {% endirb %}

-Obviously, this is a bit heavy-handed: This now means that the first request after _each_ update or creation will be super slow, but at least we're now correct.
-Also, we're blowing away the _entire_ cache every time, if we were caching other values, this would get rid of them too.

-So, to do this right:

-1. We need the list of keys that we need to invalidate.
-2. We need to only remove those keys when we update the correct models.

-On top of that, this still means that we have one slow request per creation or update.
-So, to fix that, instead of removing the cache, we need to update it with the new value.
-To do that:
+Blowing away the entire cache is quite expensive because now it's totally *cold*.
+Every subsequent request that uses cached data will *miss* until it's all recalculated and stored.

+#### Fine-Grained Expiration

-1. We need to keep track of which calculation goes with which key, and update accordingly.
+To do this right we need to know exactly which keys should be invalidated when a record changes.
+We need to keep track of which calculation goes with which key, and update them accordingly.

-2. We need to know which calculations depend on each other.
-For example, the total words calculation relies on both `Article`s and `Comment`s, but the most popular article calculation only worries about `Article`s.
+We also need to know which calculations depend on each other.
+For example, the total words calculation relies on both articles and comments, but the most popular article calculation only relies on articles.

 Caching is hard.

-If you're an experienced Rails dev, you might already be crafting a DSL in your mind and typing `bundle gem awesome_cache` into your terminal.
-Stop!
-There's actually a better way!

 ## Key-based cache expiration